MarcoDiFrancesco/Notes/📚 Study/🔍 Supervised.md

     - [ ]  Quiz 2
     - [ ]  Quiz 3

+## Quiz 2 answers
+a) It is possible to run the algorithm and obtain a hypothesis with only 50% accuracy

 ## Notes
 ## Machine learning
 **Machine Learning** is the study of algorithms that: at some task T, improve their performance P, with experience E. A well-defined learning task is given by a triplet $<T, P, E>$.
 Learning is about generalizing from the training data to un unseen target domain.